“I AM FRUSTRATED.”

 Let’s talk about reframing.

-“What if this is actually happening FOR you?”
+“What if these things are actually happening FOR me?”

-I truly hope this gives you something to think about when you have conversations with your friends, your family, your peers and your sphere.
+I truly hope this gives you something to think about when you have conversations with your friends, your family, your sphere, and yourself.

 Be the leader.